Dyalog/APLCourse/docs/Selecting-from-arrays.md

 	```
 	Boxing affects the display of output in the APL session, but does not affect the structure or values of arrays in any way.

 In general, arrays are made of arrays.
-More specifically, the individual elements of any array are scalars - but they may lie along zero or more [axes](./array-model.md#cells-and-axes).
+More specifically, the individual elements of any array are <dfn>scalar</dfn> - but they may lie along zero or more [axes](./array-model.md#cells-and-axes).

 How can we fit an arbitrary array as a single element in another array?
 We have to somehow package it up as one of these scalars.

-The example above uses <dfn>stranding notation</dfn> to implicitly wrap each sub-array in a scalar.
-This is a convenient notation for writing vectors by writing arrays separated by spaces or parentheses.
+The example above uses a special notation to implicitly wrap each sub-array in a scalar.
+We have actually been using it this whole time. <dfn>Stranding notation</dfn> is a convenient notation for writing vectors by having arrays separated by spaces or parentheses.
 Above we wrote APL expressions which evaluate to arrays, but we could have written the names of some pre-defined arrays.

 ```APL
       a ← 1 2